amey379/Portfolio/IMDBMoviesDataWarehousing/README.md

 ## Problem Statement

 This project involves the integration of data from various sources, including MySQL, TSV files, and JSON files related to revenue and SCD2 data.
-The goal is to implement ETL processes using Talend, create a Movie Titles Dimension table, and develop Power BI and Tableau dashboards.
+The goal is to implement ETL processes for staging layer, curation layer, intergration layer, and data mart using Talend, and develop Power BI and Tableau dashboards.

-## Team Members

-1. Amey Parange
-2. Asawari Kadam
-3. Ashwini Khedkar
-4. Neha Bhutkar

 ## Skills:
 - Data Profiling